FYS Courses of Instruction

 Trauma today is evoked in a variety of contexts.
 But what precisely are we referring to when we use this term?
 Drawing on psychoanalytic and anthropological approaches, our seminar will interrogate the politics of diagnosing, treating and healing from disturbing past events.
 We will watch films and read case histories of hysteria, studies of infants, and attempts to integrate mind, brain and body.
 The course will also examine the rise of PTSD, attend to questions of intergenerational transmission, and learn about responses to national and racial trauma.
 Featured authors include Sigmund Freud, Beatrice Beebe, Allan Young, Marilyn Ivy and Resmaa Menakem

-Spring 2023: FYSB BC1740
+Fall 2024: FYSB BC1740

 |